Luna-De-Souter/Evaluating-Boolean-relationships-in-CCMs/README.md

 # Evaluating-Boolean-relationships-in-CCMs
-This repository contains the R scripts and data of the simulation experiment discussed in the research article 'Evaluating Boolean relationships in Configurational Comparative Methods'.
+This repository contains supplementary material for the research article 'Evaluating Boolean relationships in Configurational Comparative Methods'.

+def_contrapositives.R contains definitions of functions to calculate contrapositive consistency and contrapositive coverage.

+The folder 'Simulation experiment' contains R scripts and data of the simulation experiment discussed in the article:

 simulation_script.R runs the experiment.